si-mikey/python_intro/python.md

 test = { "one" : "bike", "two" : "car"}
 ```
 * Accessing values => test[“one”]  … will return “bike”
+* Behaves like a box with things in it and those things have names

 Functions (def)
 =========
 * Changes a value
-* Takes arguments/parameters (can be given values/variables)
+* Takes arguments/parameters
 * Optionally returns the new value
 * Access to it depends on location it was set (scope)
 * Can be used like a variable since it returns a value